 Executive Summary

 Short-lived climate forcers (SLCFs) affect climate and are, in most cases, also air pollutants.
 They include aerosols (sulphate, nitrate, ammonium, carbonaceous aerosols, mineral dust and sea spray), which are also called particulate matter (PM), and chemically reactive gases (methane, ozone, some halogenated compounds, nitrogen oxides, carbon monoxide, non-methane volatile organic compounds, sulphur dioxide and ammonia).
-Except for methane and some halogenated compounds whose lifetimes are about a decade or more, SLCFs abundances are highly spatially heterogeneous since they only persist in the atmosphere from a few hours to a couple of months.
+Except for methane and some halogenated compounds whose lifetimes are about a decade or more, SLCF abundances are highly spatially heterogeneous since they only persist in the atmosphere from a few hours to a couple of months.
 SLCFs are either radiatively active or influence the abundances of radiatively active compounds through chemistry (chemical adjustments), and their climate effect occurs predominantly in the first two decades after their emission or formation.
 They can have either a cooling or warming effect on climate, and they also affect precipitation and other climate variables.
 Methane and some halogenated compounds are included in climate treaties, unlike the other SLCFs that are nevertheless indirectly affected by climate change mitigation since many of them are often co-emitted with CO2 in combustion processes.
-This chapter assesses the changes, in the past and in a selection of possible futures of the emissions and abundances of individual SLCFs primarily on a global and continental scale, and how these changes affect the Earth’s energy balance through radiative forcing and feedback in the climate system.
-The attribution of climate and air-quality changes to emission sectors and regions, and the effects of SLCF mitigations defined for various environmental purposes, are also assessed.
+This chapter assesses the changes, in the past and in a selection of possible futures, of the emissions and abundances of individual SLCFs primarily on a global and continental scale, and how these changes affect the Earth’s energy balance through radiative forcing and feedback in the climate system.
+The attribution of climate and air-quality changes to emissions sectors and regions, and the effects of SLCF mitigations defined for various environmental purposes, are also assessed.

-Recent Evolution in SLCF Emissions and Abundances
+Recent Evolution in Short-lived Climate Forcer (SLCF) Emissions and Abundances

 Over the last decade (2010–2019), strong shifts in the geographical distribution of emissions have led to changes in atmospheric abundances of highly variable SLCFs (high confidence).
-Evidence from satellite and surface observations show strong regional variations in trends of ozone (O3), aerosols and their precursors (high confidence).
-In particular, tropospheric columns of nitrogen dioxide (NO2) and sulphur dioxide (SO2) continued to decline over North America and Europe (high confidence) and to increase over South Asia (medium confidence), but have declined over East Asia (high confidence).
+Evidence from satellite and surface observations shows strong regional variations in trends of ozone (O3), aerosols and their precursors (high confidence).
+In particular, tropospheric columns of nitrogen dioxide (NO2) and sulphur dioxide (SO2) continued to decline over North America and Europe (high confidence), and to increase over South Asia (medium confidence), but have declined over East Asia (high confidence).
 Global carbon monoxide (CO) abundance has continued to decline (high confidence).
 The concentrations of hydrofluorocarbons (HFCs) are increasing (high confidence).
 Global carbonaceous aerosol budgets and trends remain poorly characterized due to limited observations, but sites representative of background conditions have reported multi-year declines in black carbon (BC) over several regions of the Northern Hemisphere. {6.2, 6.3, 2.2.4, 2.2.5, 2.2.6}